Magneticdud/box-of-words/README.md

 All source code, schematics and images of this project are licenced under the MIT licence: use them to learn or build upon.

 The default word files are licenced under Creative Commons Attribution 4.0 International.
-The label icons are mostly licenced as CC Attribution - see the attribution.md file in the labels directory.